AEP-Vision/VectorVDM/README.md

 ---

 <sup>© 2025 IceliteAI.
-IceliteAI is not affiliated with Digital Dream Labs, Ultraviolet, or Y8 Games.</sup>
+IceliteAI is not affiliated with Digital Dream Labs.</sup>